eppica/Hotel-Management-System/README.md

 # Hotel Management System

 ## About
-Hotel Management System is a program that implements functionalities, like:
-- book
-- guest check-in
-- guest check-out
-- control payments
-- maintain guests
-- manintain rooms
-- maintain room types
-- mantain staff

-It is a Web Application developed for the Programming Language class.
+Hotel Management System is a web application developed to Programming Language class in order to supply the basics necessities of a real hotel while we improve our knowledge

 ## Technologies

 - Java
 - Maven
 - MySQL
+- JSP
 - HTML
 - CSS
-- JSP
 - JavaScript
-- Maven

 ## Documentation

 To read the entire documentation, go to [Wiki](https://github.com/LBeghini/Hotel-Management-System/wiki)

 ## Setup